runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 Xhal'fae are the newest, and most animalistic of all the fae lineages.
 They care little for modesty regardless of what shape they are in, and will hunt, kill, and eat just about anything that is not 'fae.
 Most Xhal'fae do not wear clothing, use tools, or build structures.
 Xhal'fae 'clans' consist of a loosely organized group of individuals.
 Clan members tend to have their own dwelling, be it a cave, crevice, treetop nest, rudimentary hut or lean-to, or portion of ruins.
-In case of outside threats, the group will usually elect a warleader (generally through physical competition) but otherwise clans have no specific leader).
+In case of outside threats, the group will usually elect a warleader (generally through physical competition) but otherwise clans have no specific leader.

 Xhal'fae are frequently polygamous and rather prolific.
 Romantic relationships usually consist of heterosexual pairs, but may consist of larger groups as well.
 Relationships generally don't last longer than a few months to a year, and may or may not result in a child, although longer relationships are not unheard of.
 As with most natural cat species, mothers usually raise their children alone (in part for the safety of the children) although may be assisted by other females.

 All Xhal'fae are competent hunters.
 Some have other specialized skills, including herbalists, craftspeople, and shamans.
-Unlike most other fae clans, Xhal'fae tribes often include several different feline species.
+Unlike most other fae clans, Xhal'fae tribes often include members representing a variety of feline species.
-There are some slightly more 'civilized' tribes of Xhal'fae on the northeastern outskirts of the jungle.
+There are some slightly more 'civilized' tribes of Xhal'fae on the northeastern outskirts of the Xuon jungle.
 These 'fae often craft and wear jewelry made of gold, bronze, and various semiprecious stones, and live in modified ruins.
+Aditionally, there are the Xencha Defiant in southern Xuon and southeastern Kita Lau, comprised of a mix of Xhal'fae and Ael'xhal.

 Most Xhal'fae 'cities' are built in leftover Xeres or Uon ruins, and many Xhal'fae groups simply live in the wilderness.
 Some Xhal have also formed alliances with certain Xhal'fae clans, providing periodic sacrifices in exchange for being otherwise undisturbed by the Xhal'fae.

-Few Xhal'fae ever take a fully human form, but those that do look similar to the 'xhal.
-Xhal'fae tribes tend to be about 70% natural shapeshifters, 20% direbeasts and 10% non shapeshifter humanoids, although these retain the animalistic appearance of the preferred half-forms of their parents.
+Xhal'fae tribes tend to be about two-thirds natural shapeshifters and two-fifths direbeasts with the remainder comprised of non shapeshifter humanoids, which retain the animalistic appearance of the typical Xhal'fae humanoid form.
 A small number of Snow-leopard and tiger Xhal'fae can be found in the mountanous areas of Quon Xi.
-While they still keep to a fairly austere lifestyle, they tend to retain more of the trappings of civilization - cloths, architecture, tools, etc. - than the 'fae of Kita Lau
+While they still keep to a fairly austere lifestyle, they tend to retain more of the trappings of civilization - clothes, architecture, tools, etc. - than the 'fae of Kita Lau.

-During the Uon wars, most Xhal'fae got very good at masking their presence from magic, and many modern Xhal'fae now have some form of magic resistance or evasion as a natural savant ability.
+During the Uon wars, most Xhal'fae got very good at masking their presence from magic, and as a consequence, many modern Xhal'fae naturallu have some form of magic resistance or evasion.

 ### Xhao'fae

-An ancient offshoot of the Xhal'fae who mimic hexapede lizards, found across Kita Lau, and occasionally along east cost of Quon Xi.
+Xhao'fae are an ancient offshoot of the Xhal'fae who mimic hexapede lizards, found across Kita Lau, and occasionally along the west cost of Quon Xi.
-Normally appear as 4 to 4 1/2 foot tall humanoid reptilians with four arms, a long tail, and a line of feathers running down their spine.
+They normally appear as 4 to 4 1/2 foot tall humanoid reptilians with four arms, a long tail, and a line of feathers running down their spine.
 Despite being much shorter than most humans, the extra limbs and tail mean they weigh about the same.
 Unlike most 'fae, Xhao'fae have no inherent shapeshifting ability.
 The only remanants of their fae ancestry are the ability to form and dismiss webbing between their digits for swimming, and membranes between their limbs for gliding.
 Additionally, magic-users among them retain a natural affinity for shapeshifting, so Xhao'fae shamans and mages often learn how to shapeshift.
 Xhao'fae civilization is most similar to that of the Ael'xhal, although they have a tendancy to build higher up in the trees.

-Despite their reptillian form, Xhao'fae are still fertile with other Aeldar.
+Despite their reptillian form, Xhao'fae are still fertile with other Aeldar, though less so than with other Xhao'fae.
+Children of such pairings most often look like their mother.

 ## Thal'fae